 Brexit and the Future of the UK Warehouse

 Well, we’ve gone and done it this time!
-Lower the portcullis and raise the drawbridge, retreat back to this scepter’d isle!
-For better, or for worse, we have voted to leave the European Union, and strike out on our own – subject of course to the vagaries of politicians and the actual triggering of Article 50 of the Lisbon Treaty.
+Lower the portcullis and raise the drawbridge, retreat back to this sceptre’d isle!
+For better, or for worse, we have voted to leave the European Union, and strike out on our own – subject, of course, to the vagaries of politicians and the actual triggering of Article 50 of the Lisbon Treaty.

 No doubt, when you set up your warehousing infrastructure, whether in the form of a single warehouse or a network, the locations chosen fitted the circumstances that existed at that time.
 If you happened to operate across the EU, that may have included a location servicing multiple member states, or sites servicing specific states.
 With Brexit, does this mean a change in this infrastructure?

-At the moment, the UK enjoys a low level of unemployment (4.9%), especially in relation to other EU states (6.3% in Poland, 6.4% in Netherlands, 9.9% in France, 11.6% in Italy and 20.1% in Spain), so where are the replacement staff going to come from?
+At the moment, the UK enjoys a low level of unemployment (4.9%), especially in relation to other EU states (6.3% in Poland, 6.4% in the Netherlands, 9.9% in France, 11.6% in Italy, and 20.1% in Spain), so where are the replacement staff going to come from?

 Tariffs and Duties

 The UK has benefited from an open European market since it joined the EEC, which has removed the need to pay Customs Duty on products imported from or exported to fellow EU states, along with reducing the associated paperwork and bureaucracy that goes with it.